festicket/front-end-meta/proposals/refactor.md

 ## Problem

 We are thinking about moving from Redux.
-The first step will be start from refactoring our components and separate it from store and actions.
-There are some components which take only few properties from the store, which we can pass as a props from component above.
+The first step will be refactoring our components and separate presentation from data management.
+This will result in components and containers, containers manage data from the store and dispatch it to components, that only deal with the presentation.
+This will allow us the proceded with the second step: refactor containers so we can remove the connection with redux and use the standard React state instead.

 ## Solution